ManaSaleh/ERTH_ALLAM/README.md

 - **Dynamic Interaction**: Users can ask questions and engage in conversation with the narrator, who responds with historical insights and well-structured answers.
 - **Historical Content**: Includes detailed information about Imam Muhammad bin Saud, his alliance with Sheikh Muhammad ibn Abdul-Wahhab, and his efforts in unifying Najd and establishing the first Saudi state.
 - **Educational and Cultural Resource**: Offers a platform to learn about Saudi history, culture, and the legacy of its founding figures.

+## Project Structure

+Here's an overview of the project folders and their contents:

+- **Data/**: Contains all necessary data files for the project, including historical texts and character datasets.
+- **NoteBook/**: Includes Jupyter notebooks for data exploration, model training, and experiment tracking.
+- **Documents/**: Holds additional documentation and resources, such as research papers, references, and historical background information.
+- **Evaluation/**: Contains scripts and files for evaluating model performance and interaction quality.
+- **Scripts/**: Includes Python scripts for various functions, such as data preprocessing, model training, and embedding generation.
+- **UI/**: Contains assets and configuration files for the user interface, including design files and any related images.

 ## Key Topics Covered